section-engineering-education/engineering-education/articles/ToDoList-with-Flask-Firebase/index.md

 - [Python ](https://www.python.org/downloads/) installed in the system.

-- Flask installed in the system (You can refer to this [article](https://www.section.io/engineering-education/python-frameworks/) for a gentle introduction and installation instructions)
+- Flask installed in the system (You can refer to this [article](https://flask.palletsprojects.com/en/1.1.x/installation/) for installation instructions and this [article](https://flask.palletsprojects.com/en/1.1.x/tutorial/factory/) for a gentle introduction and instructions on how to run the flask server.)

 ### Step 1: Basic HTML template